HIKING AND BACKPACKING VIRGINIA’S TRIPLE CROWN: DRAGON’S TOOTH, McAFEE KNOB, AND TINKER CLIFFS

 MAP FOR DAY HIKERS.

 The hike from the Va 311 parking lot to McAfee Knob is just under 8 miles roundtrip, with a 1,400 foot gain in altitude, most of it in the final 1.5 miles.
 Most people take 4 to 6 hours to complete the hike.
-Be sure wear good walking shoes and take water, a flashlight, a snack, a map, a compass and extra clothing.
+Be sure wear good walking shoes and take water, a flashlight (cell phones don’t count as flashlights), a snack, a map, a compass and extra clothing.

 Here are several ways to hike from the Va 311 parking lot:

 - Via the AT and the fire road.
 From the parking lot (P) begin by carefully crossing Va 311 to the white-blazed Appalachian Trail (brown line).
 Climb the hill and steps on the AT In about 0.5 mile, you will reach a kiosk (“i” on the map).
 Go left towards the fire road and then right on the fire road (blue line).
-Walk about 2 miles on the fire road to its second junction with the AT (end of solid blue line on map).
+Walk about 2 miles on the fire road to its second junction with the AT (end of solid blue line on map) – many people who take the fire road miss this turn!
 Turn left up the stone steps to take the AT (brown line) to McAfee Knob, about 1.5 miles.
 At the top of your climb, you will see a sign pointing left towards the View at McAfee Knob.

 - Via the AT.
 From the parking lot (P) begin by carefully crossing Va 311 to the white-blazed Appalachian Trail (brown line).
 Climb the hill and steps on the AT In about 0.5 mile, you will reach a kiosk (“i” on the map).
 Go right to stay on the AT (brown line).
 The AT will again cross the fire road in about 2.5 miles (intersection of solid blue and brown lines beyond Catawba Shelter and Catawba Campsite).
 Stay on the AT by climbing the rock steps on the far side of the fire road and climbing about 1.5 miles to McAfee Knob.
 At the top of your climb, you will see a sign pointing left towards the View at McAfee Knob.